Financial-Times/ft-origami/docs/roadmap.md

 ## Current activity

 * Defining component standard specifications for each type of component **Rik, Andrew, Caroline, Luke**
-* Selecting and establishing availability of external consultants, someone with broad front-end lead experience in a similar org to the FT **Andrew**
+* Selecting and establishing availability of external consultants, someone with broad front-end lead experience in a similar org to the FT, and a CSS expert **Andrew, Rik**
 * Defining a list of potential components from which we'll prioritise component development **Andrew, Rik**
 * Scope and define the behaviour of the build service **Andrew**

 ## Planned work

 * Validate the entire approach with an external consultant
-* Define a list of components and assign each one to the standard that will be used to build it.
 * Define a precise scope for Velcro with an external enterprise CSS expert
 * Deliver Velcro in conformance with a standard component specification.
 * Finish defining technology specific standards for JS, CSS, and HTML.